 A NEW and BETTER way of delivering Fare Payment services to agencies and passengers.

 The purchase and use of Automated Fare Collection (AFC) systems has traditionally followed the same cycle.
 Solutions are procured in a highly prescriptive way.
-This results in bespoke systems being build as their own dedicated solution for that agency who then operate and maintain the same system for decades.
+This results in bespoke systems being build as their own dedicated solution for an agency who then operate and maintain the same system for decades.
 This leaves a significant proportion of agencies locked out of the latest ticketing innovations, or requiring deep pockets to keep up with the pace of technology change.

 Agencies are overpaying unnecessarily for fare collection by buying bespoke technology.